qdrant/docs/qdrant/v0.11.0.x/administration.md

 weight: 21
 ---

-Qdrant has administration tools.
-It is useful when you get access to your qdrant instance or run qdrant in the cloud.
+Qdrant exposes administration tools which enable to modify at runtime the behavior of a running instance without changing its configuration manually.

 ## Locking